Skip to main content

 Roles

-Let's say you have a new product called "Funny Cats Newsletter" with two subscription tiers: Pro and Ultra.
-You might create a service with the slug funny-cats-newsletter-svc for this product.
-You could have the following custom static roles created by your service (by calling the Create Role endpoint):
+Suppose you launch a new product called Funny Cats Newsletter with two subscription tiers: Pro and Ultra.
+You could create a service with the slug funny-cats-newsletter-svc and define custom static roles for each tier:

 funny-cats-newsletter-svc:pro